benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 **Learning curve and surface area.** As you can see from the size of the spec PEP, there is a lot too this feature, with about 10 sub-features packed into one.
 Python has always been an easy-to-learn language, and this feature, while it looks good on the page, has a lot of complexity in its semantics.

 **Only useful in rarer domains.** As shown above, there are cases where `match` really shines.
 But they are few and far between, mostly when handling syntax trees and writing parsers.
-The other cases that benefit are essentially plain `switch`, and `if ... elif` works almost as well for those.
+A lot of code does have `if ... elif` chains, but these are often either plain switch-on-value, and `if ... elif` works almost as well for those, or the conditions they're testing are a more complex combination of tests that don't fit into `case` patterns (unless you use awkward `case _ if cond` clauses, but then you might as well use `elif`).

 My hunch is that the PEP authors (Brandt Bucher and Guido van Rossum, both Python core developers) regularly write the kind of code that does benefit from pattern matching, but most application developers and script writers will need `match` far less often.
 Guido van Rossum in particular has been working on the [Mypy](http://mypy-lang.org/) type checker for a while, and now he's working on speeding up CPython -- compiler-like work involving ASTs.